-There is no greater sense of peace than to sit, or work, in a garden at any time of year, but especially in the sunshine.
+For many of us there is no greater sense of peace than to sit or work in a garden at any time of year, but especially in the sunshine.
 And for Helen, who has mid-stage dementia, and others living with the condition, the sounds, sights and smells of nature take on an even greater resonance.

 The ‘biophilia’ hypothesis, was first described in 1984 by biologist E O Wilson, who posited an innate affinity and need to seek a connection between human beings and the natural world.

-At the same time, and in the same year, the ground-breaking study by US psychologist Roger Ulrich – ‘View Through a Window May Influence Recovery from Surgery‘ claimed that views of nature could help people recover more quickly from medical interventions, with fewer complications and less pain medication.
+At the same time, and in the same year, the ground-breaking study by US psychologist Roger Ulrich – ‘View Through a Window May Influence Recovery from Surgery‘ claimed that views of nature could help people recover more quickly from medical interventions, with fewer complications and lower doses of pain medication.

 Nature, it seemed, was on everyone’s mind as a therapeutic tool in the 1980s, but the uplifting power of gardens was never in doubt – and has been explored and expanded on ever since.

 Along with general benefits of exercise, fresh air and stress relief, gardens have been highlighted as specifically improving the health of people with dementia in a number of ways.

 These include stimulating the appetite, and increasing vitamin D levels through sunlight, improving mood, offering a quiet, consistent and safe space, and providing an activity to share with family and carers.